joelheaps/did-it-hail/README.md

 This application simply 1) uses a values of 1, 2, or 3 to represent the corresponding hail severity in each radar scan, and 2) adds the new value when subsequent scans indicate hail at the same location.
 The index is not very determinstic in that, for example, an index of 9 could indicate 9 scans of small hail, or 3 scans of giant hail, but it is a useful comparison of relative hail activity in an area.

 A future version may map these three categories separately to show a more granular report.

+### Limitations

+Hail is only sampled at given radar scan intervals (about 5 minutes).
+Without some sort of frame interpolation, unfortunately, gaps or stripes can be observed in depictions of small or fast-moving storms.
+The patterns are usually obvious at least, and you can infer that similar hail fell between the stripes.